|The Londoners with Fabio Capello|

 Beckham is the greatest ever icon to play the game.
 He started his career with Manchester United where he was a part of the famous team that won the 1992 FA Youth Cup.
 For the senior side, he won 6 Premiership titles and the 1999 Champions' League.
 In 2003, he joined Real Madrid for the well-publicized "Galacticos" signing.
 In 2007, he moved to LA Galaxy, where he kickstarted a soccer fever in the United States.
 For England, he earned 115 caps and was a key part of the national team throughout his career.

-He had successful spells with Sheffield United, Leeds United and Queen Park Rangers in the 1970's and early 1980's.
+Tony Currie had successful spells with Sheffield United, Leeds United and Queen Park Rangers in the 1970's and early 1980's.
 He captained QPR as they reached the FA Cup Final in 1982.
 His career in the top flight ended after the FA Cup replay and moved to Canada the season after.
-He was 17 times and played in the ill-fated match against Poland at the WC Qualifiers in 1973.
+He was capped 17 times and played in the ill-fated match against Poland at the World Cup Qualifiers in 1973.

 AM: Johnny Haynes

-Widely regarded as Fulham's greatest player.
+Johnny Haynes is widely regarded as Fulham's greatest player, where he played from 1952 to 1970.
 Pele called him the greatest passer he had ever seen.
 At Fulham, he became the first player to earn 100 pounds per week.
 He played 56 times for England and served as the captain 22 times.
+He participated in three World Cup Finals.

 AM: Glenn Hoddle

 Hoddle often considered one of the most talented players of his generation, but not always appreciated by his fans.
 He played mainly with Tottenham Hotspurs, where he won the UEFA Cup in 1984 and two FA Cups.
+He also played for AS Monaco, Swindon and Chelsea.
 He was a fixture for the national team throughout the 1980's.

 CM: Frank Lampard